-Quick - when you hear the word "Speedmaster", what comes to mind?
-Very likely, it's the Moonwatch-associated design that you're picturing in your head, or perhaps even have in your own personal collection.
-While the stock Moonwatch is certainly interesting in its own right, what if Omega were to draw inspiration from a Speedmaster design that preceded the Moonwatch?
-Well, that's a leading question, and one you really don't need to think about too much - as the model we're reviewing today is the answer to that question.
+Quick – when you hear the word “Speedmaster”, what comes to mind?
+Very likely, it’s the Omega Speedmaster Moonwatch-associated design that you’re picturing in your head, or perhaps even have in your own personal collection.
+While the stock Moonwatch is certainly interesting in its own right, what if Omega were to draw inspiration from an Omega Speedmaster design that preceded the Moonwatch?
+Well, that’s a leading question, and one you really don’t need to think about too much – as the model we’re reviewing today is the answer to that question.

 Our review sample was in yellow gold but you can also find the case in red gold, platinum, bi-color, or steel.
 The bracelet, of course, matches the case finish (both in terms of color and actual finishing, which is superb).
 I do want to note that the deployant is slightly different than others I’ve seen.
 Outwardly, it looks like a simple push-button release, but there’s actually a correct order for folding in the clasp.
 After a try or two, I had it down, and it felt like a pretty secure clasping mechanism.

 In addition to those case and bracelet finishes, the dial comes in some new colors as well.
 You can have the familiar black, but white and a steely blue have also been added to the mix.
 While I don’t discount the classic black dial as being the Speedy most people are familiar with, I am really digging the new dials, especially the white.
 With the white dial you have a watch that remains sporty but with an additional touch of refinement which in some way I can’t quite put my finger on… more»